ankur-1989/coding-challenges/README.md

 # coding-challenges

-This repository contains the solutions to challenges given on various frontend websites and the challenges that I have solved as part of interview process of various companies.
+This repository contains the solutions to challenges given on various frontend websites.
+It also includes challenges that I have solved as part of the interview process for various companies.